 Slightly bigger than Japan’s Kyushu and Canada’s Vancouver Island, Taiwan—also known as Formosa—is home to over 23 million people and is situated upon crossroads and frontiers.

-Located on a blurry division between East and Southeast Asia, Taiwan has been a crucial trade link between these regions since the 17th century—creating an ideal setting for the mixing of diverse cultures within its borders.Learn More!
+Located on a blurry division between East and Southeast Asia, the island has been a crucial trade link between various regions since the 17th century.
+It is an ideal setting for the mixing of diverse languages, cultures and ethnicities.

 The island has had many names over the centuries.
 What do they mean?
 Where do they come from?

 Taiwanese society encompasses 16 Formosan nations and three distinct Han communities.

 Taiwan has over 20 languages and dialects belonging to two entirely different families!